Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Definitions

-However, there is no canonical way to define distances between different components of a box space, so it makes no sense to talk canonically about quasi-isometries of box spaces.
-This is one of the reasons why the author prefers to define a box space as a sequence.
-Another reason is that for a box space $\bigsqcup_i \Gamma/\Gamma_i$ the double box space $\bigsqcup_i \Gamma/\Gamma_\ceil{i/2}$ is not coarsely equivalent to it (at least when the original box space does not have repetitions itself).
-In fact, one can obtain continuum many non-equivalent box spaces in this rather trivial way.
-This is no longer true for our definitions, the double box space $\{\Gamma/\Gamma_i\}_i\sqcup \{\Gamma/\Gamma_i\}_i$ is quasi-isometric to the original box space $\{\Gamma/\Gamma_i\}_i$.
+However, there is no canonical way to define distances between different components of a box space, so one cannot talk canonically about quasi-isometries of box spaces.
+This is one of the reasons why the author prefers to define a box space as a family of metric spaces.
+Another reason is that for a box space $\bigsqcup_i \Gamma/\Gamma_i$ the double box space $\bigsqcup_i \Gamma/\Gamma_\ceil{i/2}$ is not coarsely equivalent to it (at least when the original box space does not have duplicates itself).
+This is no longer true for our definitions, the double box space $\{\Gamma/\Gamma_i\}_i\sqcup \{\Gamma/\Gamma_i\}_i$ is quasi-isometric with the original box space $\{\Gamma/\Gamma_i\}_i$.

 Another family of examples is given by sequences of graphs $(G_i)$ with increasing girth (that is, length of the shortest simple loop) and maps $f_i\colon \widetilde G_i\to G_i$, where $\widetilde G_i$ is the universal cover of $G_i$ and $f_i$ is the covering map.
-Note that $\widetilde G_i$ is a tree, and all $\widetilde G_i$ are isometric if vertices of graphs $G_i$ have a fixed degree (independent from $i$ and a particular vertex).
+Note that $\widetilde G_i$ is a tree, and all $\widetilde G_i$ are isometric if vertices of graphs $G_i$ have a fixed degree (independent of~$i$ and a particular vertex).

 Any box space of a free group (with the graph structure coming from its standard generators) fits in both categories.